 It’s worth doing a little extra digging to make sure that each company is legit.
 There are plenty of review sites out there that you can find simply by Googling the company and adding “reviews” or “testimonials” to the search.
 Make sure to take in each review with a grain of salt because there are always two sides to every story.

 8.)
-Lying about your contruction equipment financing rate
+Lying about your contruction equipment leasing rate

 Similar to the “Bait and Switch,” you’ll be promised a low rate, you’ll sign, you’ll get your equipment … only to figure out you didn't get the rate the equipment financing expert promised you.
 It's best practice to consult with a banker, CPA, or someone that knows how to calculate your equipment leasing rate.